gdsge/gdsge.github.io/_sources/example/rbc/rbc.rst.txt

 when evaluating the system of equations.
 These state transition functions are declared following keyword *var_interp*.
 They are named *var_interp* since they are usually evaluated with some function approximation procedure such as interpolation in evaluating the system of equations.

-Each of the transition function needs to be initialized following keyword *initial*.
+Each of the transition functions needs to be initialized following keyword *initial*.
 Here :math:`c_{t+1}(z,K)` is initialized as :math:`zK^{\alpha} + (1-\delta)K` which means that consumers just
 consumer all resources that include output and non-depreciated capital.
 This initialization basically requests the toolbox to find the equilibrium that corresponds to the limit of a finite-horizon economy taking the number of horizons to infinity, of which :math:`c_{t+1}` is initialized to be the last-period solution.
-Notice that the Matlab "dot" operator (.*) works in the line following *initial*, and the tensor is formed automatically.
+Notice that the Matlab "dot" operator (.*) works in the line following *initial*, and relevant tensors are formed automatically.

 In general, it is crucial to form a good initial guess on the transition functions to make the policy iteration method work.
 Starting with a last-period problem is shown to deliver both good theoretical properties and robust numerical computations (`Cao, 2018 <https://academic.oup.com/ej/article/128/614/2258/5230957>`_).
 See :ref:`Mendoza (2010) <Mendoza2010>` for an example on how to define a more complex last-period problem that may require solving a different system of equations, through a *model_init* block.

-The update of the transition function after a time step needs to be specified such as :code:`c_interp = c;`.
+The update of the transition function after a time iteration step needs to be specified such as :code:`c_interp = c;`.
-The update can use any variables returned as part of the solution to the system.
+The update can use any variables returned as part of the solution to the system in the current time iteration step.
-For example, here :code:`c_interp = c;` means that the *c_interp* variable is updated with *c* after a time iteration, where *c* is one of the policy variables solved by the system of equations, specified in the gmod file.
+For example, here :code:`c_interp = c;` means that the *c_interp* variable is updated with *c* after a time iteration, where *c* is one of the policy variables solved by the system of equations, specified in the gmod file as below.

 .. literalinclude:: rbc.gmod
     :lines: 33-36